aptech/docs/docs/setcatbasecase.rst

     :param basecase: category to be set to basecase.
     :type basecase: Mx1 string array

-    :param column: indices or variable names of categorical variables.
+    :param columnlist: indices or variable names of categorical variables.
-    :type column: Mx1 scalar or string
+    :type columns: Mx1 scalar or string

-    :return x_meta: contains data with categorical base cases set to the categories specified in *basecase* for the variables in *column* .
+    :return x_meta: contains data with categorical base cases set to the categories specified in *basecase* for the variables in *columns* .
     :rtype x_meta: NxK matrix